Cortisol Blood Test Guide by Blood Test UK, Private Blood Testing Experts – Home Visits Across the UK

 Certain medications can interfere with cortisol levels, potentially skewing test results.
 It is essential to inform your doctor about all medications you are currently taking, including prescription drugs, over-the-counter medications, and herbal supplements.
 Common medications known to impact cortisol levels include corticosteroids, certain antidepressants, and oral contraceptives.

-Your doctor might suggest pausing specific medications before the test to avoid inaccurate results.
+Your doctor may recommend pausing certain medications before the test to avoid inaccurate results.
 For instance, if you are taking corticosteroids for a chronic condition, your GP may recommend adjusting the dosage or timing to ensure the cortisol test accurately reflects your natural hormone levels.
 This precaution is crucial, as incorrect results could lead to misdiagnosis or inappropriate treatment strategies.

 Additionally, some alternative therapies and herbal supplements have been reported to influence cortisol levels.
 Adaptogens like ashwagandha and rhodiola may also have an impact.
 Discussing these with your doctor is essential to avoid any potential complications.
 Ultimately, providing your healthcare provider with a complete list of your medications contributes to a thorough evaluation of your health status and enhances the reliability of your test results.